Last updated December 10th, 2022.

 Americans aren’t so fortunate.
 The IRS wants a cut no matter where you are in the world.
 The “Foreign Earned Income Exclusion” is the only respite.

-This exclusion lets Americans deduct around $120,000 of my taxable income if they’re living abroad.
-Having an official second residency in Georgia, or elsewhere, to prove your foreign taxpayer status helps a lot.
+This exclusion lets Americans deduct around $120,000 worth of taxable income if they’re living abroad.
+Having an official second residency in Georgia, or elsewhere, to prove your foreign taxpayer status helps to get this exclusion.

 The Best Government in Eastern Europe?

-Most governments aren’t looking out for their citizen’s best interest, but some are no doubt better than others.
+For the most part, governments aren’t looking out for their citizens’ best interest.
+Some countries are no doubt better than others though.

 Getting residency is a bureaucratic process practically everywhere in the world.
 Georgia makes it easier than most though.
 Needless to say, this lures entrepreneurs to invest in Georgia.

-Filing for residency itself took less than a week.
-It happened at the Public Service Hall in Georgia’s capital of Tbilisi.
+My process of filing for residency in Georgia took less than a week, and the entire process was done at the Public Service Hall in Georgia’s capital of Tbilisi.

-Mere thoughts of so much government in one place might give some people a headache.
+The mere thought of so much government in one place gives some people a headache.
 However, the Public Service Hall is clean, well-organized, and my queue came up quickly.

 Despite all of that, I would not recommend going through Georgia’s residency process by yourself.
 A good lawyer is a must.